Clicky

 He tried at first with Sea-Doo (Bombardier at the time) but it never really took off in the 1960s.

 With the failure, Jacobsen went to Kawasaki, and it took off for them.
-Kawasaki called it Jet Ski, and that sprung what we know today.
+Kawasaki called it a Jet Ski, and that sprung what we know today!

-With Kawasaki having such success, Sea-Doo jumped back into the market in the very late 1980s with their sit down PWC.
-Being able to sit down made the rider more stable in the water and built up rider confidence.
-Over the years, this focus on rider comfort caused the jet skis to get bigger over the years till the Sea-Doo Spark re-SPARKED the industry.
+With Kawasaki having such success, Sea-Doo jumped back into the market in the very late 1980s with their sit downs.
+Being able to sit down made the rider more stable in the water and built up rider confdence.
+Over the years, this focus on rider comfort caused the jet skis to get bigger over the years until the Sea-Doo Spark re-SPARKED the industry.

 You also had Tiger Shark, Yamaha, Polaris, and many others try their hands at making PWCs.
 In the end, you were left with only 3, Kawasaki + Sea-Doo + Yamaha.